bahmutov/feathers-nedb-dump/README.md

 ## Copy database

 A combination of getting and setting calls, see [copy-data.sh](copy-data.sh).
 Adjust the names of the services to copy and call the script.
+Note that two tokens could be different for better security measure.

 ### Small print